krishnarawatethic987/Semiconductor-notes/Notes.md

 ## Conclusion
 - Zener breakdown is reversible and occurs at lower voltages, making it suitable for voltage regulation.
 - Avalanche breakdown is irreversible and occurs at higher voltages, potentially damaging the diode.

-## Relevant Resources
-- Online tutorials and books for detailed understanding of Zener and avalanche breakdown.
-- Recommended textbooks by authors like Donald A. Maemen and Pearson.

 ## Unique Insights and Summary